raulsiles/draft-westerbaan-cfrg-hpke-xyber768d00/draft-westerbaan-cfrg-hpke-xyber768d00.md

 In the present case, DHKEM(X25519, -) and Kyber768Draft00 already mix in the respective cipher texts into their shared secrets.
-Thus we can forego mixing in the cipher texts a second time.
+Thus we can forgo mixing in the cipher texts a second time.

-Furthermore, in HPKE, the shared secret is never used directly, but passed through HKDF (via KeySchedule), and thus we can forego the call to HKDF as well.
+Furthermore, in HPKE, the shared secret is never used directly, but passed through HKDF (via KeySchedule), and thus we can forgo the call to HKDF as well.

 # IANA Considerations